Urgent care for Portland kids is getting more Brave… and startuppy

 Thoughtfully applying technology to improve service, experience, and outcomes.
 It’s just the kind of thing I love about this community.
 And I’m super excited to see where this goes.

 For more information, visit Brave Care.
+Or, if you’d like to hear from Darius, personally, consider listening to the podcast, below.

 [Full disclosure: Personally, I’m psyched about this company because it features a couple of PIE alums, Darius Monsef and Asa Miller.
 They’ve been spending time with us as mentors in residence at the accelerator.
 I am the cofounder and general manager of PIE.
-I am also an Advisor.
+I am also an Advisor to Brave Care.
 But all that said, I’d be writing about Brave Care, regardless.]